 Suppose there is a bus and that has a name.
 It’s standing in one fixed place in a city.
 Every year, someone replaces one part with another identical part.
 After 20 years, when all of its parts have been replaced, people still call the bus by the same name.

 Unlike this bus, however, “I” is a lot more than a body.
 It is an amalgam of the physical body, mind, emotions, experiences, etc., and all of these constituents of “I” are changing constantly.
 It means there is no permanent Self in me.
 In that sense, the Self is not real.

 That’s why the question about Self becomes very relevant and perplexing too.

 Buddhism Theory about “I”

-In Buddhism, the term anattā (Pali) or anātman (Sanskrit) refers to the doctrine of “non-self,” that there is no permanent Self or soul.
+In Buddhism, the term anattā (Pali) or anātman (Sanskrit) refers to the 1doctrine of “non-self,” in that there is no permanent self or soul.
 It means we have no fixed Self.
 It doesn’t mean that we have no Self or that it doesn’t exist, simply that it is impermanent.

 It essentially means that everything is constantly changing within our physical body.
 Thoughts, feelings, emotions, and millions of biochemical processes are changing.